Pylons/pyramid_skins/README.txt

 templates".

-Templates registered using this framework are available as individual components within the component architecture and as views, which are readily available for rendering through the router.
+Templates registered using this framework are available as individual components within the component architecture and optionally as views, which are readily available for rendering through the router.

 Any skin template may also be invoked as a macro using the METAL template language.